ietf-wg-cellar/matroska-specification/chapters.md

 *   27500ms - 38000ms : The killer arrested
 *   38000ms - 43000ms : Credits

-This would translate in the following matroska form :
+This would translate in the following matroska form, with the EBML tree shown as XML :

 ```xml
 <Chapters>